iped-docker/iped/precompiled/README.md

-# Instructions to build docker container for IPED e AIDESK
+# Instructions to build docker containers for IPED e AIDESK

 We use /mnt folder as default.
 Adjust this to your environment.